 SEOs typically focus on including the primary keyword when writing headlines.
 Ideally, they position it somewhere at the beginning.
 Since the headline typically appears in the H1 tag, its effect on rankings is irrefutable.

 However, I know of a headline formula that allows the inclusion of more keywords.

 The formula looks like this:

 [Headline incl. primary keyword] : [Sub-headline incl. secondary keyword]

-#6.
+#7.
 Add Engaging Openings and Multimedia to Keep Users Reading for Longer

-“Irrelevance is the biggest problem with the content today.”
+Irrelevance is the biggest problem with content today.

 The effect of irrelevance goes beyond a lack of engagement, t also results in potentially poorer rankings.

-#7.
+#8.
 Improve Mobile Readability

-“As marketers, we emphasize the mobile SEO in every aspect of our work today.
+As marketers, we emphasize mobile SEO in every aspect of our work today.
 We optimize our strategies to target mobile users first.
 We analyze which mobile devices send the most traffic regularly.
 We place our entire effort into gaining visibility in the mobile search.
 Yet, when it comes to content marketing, we still write and optimize copy with desktop devices in mind.